Better-Call-Jason/RadioFlowPlus/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+RadioFlow+ is open source software licensed under the MIT License.
+You can freely use, modify, and distribute this software.
+However, it comes with ABSOLUTELY NO WARRANTY.
+See the LICENSE file for details.

+## Parting Shot

+As James Evan Pilato says, Don't Hate The Media Become The Media